ygalanak/DataAnalysisTemplate/README.md

 3. Change any of the other modifiable variables in `Makefile`, like `ENDFLOAT` or `BLINDED` .

+4. Use your `scripts/` to perform your empirical analysis.
+This does *not* include any text.

+5. Save your data frames in `data/derived/` (as `.csv` or `.rds`) or store R objects as `.RData`.
+For the latter, see [here](https://bookdown.org/ndphillips/YaRrr/rdata-files.html).

-4. Write stuff in your (R) Markdown file.
+6. Write stuff in your (R) Markdown file.
 See [The Plain Person’s Guide to Plain Text Social Science](http://plain-text.co/) for more details.
+I recommend you make changes *only* to your `rmd-paper.Rmd`.

-5. To convert from Markdown to something else, open a terminal window to your main directory and type `make html` or `make docx`, etc. Here are all the different things you can include after `make`:
+7. To convert from Markdown to something else, open a terminal window to your main directory and type `make html` or `make docx`, etc. Here are all the different things you can include after `make`:

     - `make md`: Convert R Markdown to regular Markdown
     - `make html`: Create HTML file